sitepress/website/pages/basics/helpers.html.md

 ---
 title: Helpers
-subtitle: Handy methods for your view files
+subtitle: Methods and template handlers that make your views sing.
 order: 5
 ---